exu/go-workshops/README.md

-There is no README.md for ([code for: Fullstack Rest Angular Resource](https://github.com/exu/go-workshops/tree/master/520-fullstack-rest-angular-resource)) use %!s(MISSING) link to follow code examples
+There is no README.md for Fullstack Rest Angular Resource use ([code for: Fullstack Rest Angular Resource](https://github.com/exu/go-workshops/tree/master/520-fullstack-rest-angular-resource)) link to follow code examples